What influenced your decision to go into nursing?

-At the moment, I serve as one of the two representatives of my class on the BSN Curriculum Committee, which is composed of Student and Academic Services staff, faculty, and other BSN students that discuss and make revisions to the BSN programs.
+At the moment, I serve as one of the two representatives of my class on the BSN Coordinating Committee, which is composed of Student and Academic Services staff, faculty, and other BSN students that discuss and make revisions to the BSN programs.
 I function as a liaison, bringing student issues to the faculty and reports back to the students about what is going on in the School of Nursing overall.
 I am also a class representative on the PONS committee, which is the BSN student organization that plans events for all BSN students.
 I am not currently working because my class schedule is so demanding, but I sign up for small volunteer jobs here and there when I have the time.

 How is your UW education preparing to meet your professional goals?

 I love that UW is exposing me to so many different parts of nursing.
 Though I started this program thinking I would become a bedside nurse, I have come to realize that many options are available to me once I graduate.
 After meeting so many researchers, clinical instructors, public health nurses, clinical nurse specialists, and advanced practice nurses, I have realized that nursing holds far more opportunities and avenues than I had realized.
 UW has been the perfect place to discover these various sides of nursing because there are so many inspiring and motivated people there to learn from.